Contents of Volumes Published to Date

 VOLUME NINE (2003)

-Kathryn R. King, "Effeminate Pacifists and War-Mongering Women: Thoughts on War and
+Kathryn R. King, "Effeminate Pacifists and War-Mongering Women: Thoughts on War and Peace in the Long Eighteenth Century"

 Susan Mitchell Sommers, "Ebenezer Sibley and the Royal Ark Masons"